NandanAdi/Book-Store-Project/README.md

 ### Summary
-Learn to build a bookstore application using the MERN stack, covering setup, database integration, routing, and front-end development.
+Built a bookstore application using  MERN stack, database integration, routing, and front-end development.

 ### Highlights
 - 📁 Create a new project folder and initialize with npm.